 - Décor: Every country that celebrates Christmas, Hanukah and Kwanza has its own traditional decorations.
 Do a little research on the background of your employees and incorporate their nationalities’ traditional holiday décor into the décor around the venue.

-- Tablescapes: We suggest naming each table after a country, for example, a Swedish table, a Japanese table, an Indian table, a Brazilian table, etc. Along with the nametag displaying the table’s country name, consider incorporating some elements of that country into the decorations and tablescape design.
+- Tablescapes: We suggest naming each table after a country, for example, a Swedish table, a Japanese table, an Indian table, a Brazilian table, etc. Along with the nametag displaying the table’s country name, consider incorporating some elements of that country into the decorations.
+If you want to get extra creative, and you can even create your own custom table linens the represent each country’s unique style.

 8. Unique Holiday Party Theme: Christmas Circus